JupiterKwan/DailyReward_Spigot/README.md

 ## Config

-The default config is in ```./src/main/resources/config.yml```, remember to use all lowercase item-id. the example config is below:
+The default config is in ```./src/main/resources/config.yml```, remember to use all lowercase item-id.
+The example config is below:

 ```yaml
 # This is the example, see the default list in 'src/main/resources/config.yml'